goadesign/pulse/streaming/README.md

 ## Reading from multiple streams

-Readers and sinks can also read concurrently from multiple streams.
-For
+Readers and sinks can also read concurrently from multiple streams:
-example:

 <a href="../examples/streaming/multi-stream/main.go"><img src="../snippets/multi-stream.png" /></a>